blockexplorer/old-blockexplorer-php/README.rst

 That's me.
 Unfortunately I don't have a lot of free time either since I spend most of it developing TurnKey Linux.
-So rather than doing everything myself the plan was to focus on bootstrapping blockexplorer into an open source project, by the Bitcoin community, for the Bitcoin community.
+So rather than doing everything myself the plan was to focus on bootstrapping blockexplorer into an open source project abd get more people on board.
+I'd like blockexplorer to become a neutral open source resource by the Bitcoin community, for the Bitcoin community.

 Rewrite in progress: what I've done so far
 ==========================================

 Unfortunately, the original code was in a deeply troubled state.
 If you want to see what I mean, checkout the Initial commit.
-I very much doubt anyone would have had fun working on it it in its original condition so I've volunteered for to be the code janitor and do a rewrite.
-It's dirty work, but somebody has to do it.
+I very much doubt anyone would have had fun working on it in its original condition so I volunteered myself for janitorial duty and have started a rewrite.
+It's dirty work, but somebody has to do it!

 What I've done so far: